johnxue2013/docs/doc/NIO_2.md

 		}
 	}

+	/**
+  * Channel copy method 2.
+This method performs the same copy, but
+  * assures the temp buffer is empty before reading more data.
+This
+  * never requires data copying but may result in more systems calls.
+  * No post-loop cleanup is needed because the buffer will be empty
+  * when the loop is exited.
+  */
 	private static void channelCopy2(ReadableByteChannel src, WritableByteChannel dest) throws IOException {
 		ByteBuffer buffer = ByteBuffer.allocateDirect(16 * 1024);

 		while (src.read(buffer) != -1) {
-			buffer.flip();
+			// Prepare the buffer to be drained buffer.flip();
-			//make sure that buffer was fully drained while (buffer.hasRemaining()) {
+			// make sure that buffer was fully drained while (buffer.hasRemaining()) {
 				dest.write(buffer);
 			}
-			//make the buffer empty,read for filling
+			//make the buffer empty,ready for filling
 			buffer.clear();
 		}
 	}